-Before we get to the list, it’s important to note that there’s no access to the YouTube app on the Fire TV at the moment.
-It was removed at the start of 2018 by Google, seemingly in protest at Amazon refusing to sell its Chromecast and other gadgets.
+Before we get to the list, Google and Amazon have just announced that the official YouTube app will be available on Fire TV "in the coming months".
+The old YouTube app was removed at the start of 2018 by Google, seemingly in protest at Amazon refusing to sell its Chromecast and other gadgets.

 Not everyone buys a Fire TV so they can use Amazon’s Prime Video streaming service.
 You don’t need a Prime subscription to use a Fire TV, a common misconception even if Amazon is probably happy that the confusion exists.